EZCodeLanguage/EZCode/README.md

 // The color: 50 60 90
 ```

-# Welcome!

-**Welcome to EZCode!** EZCode is a comprehensive programming language built with C#.
-EZCode is designed to be easy to use straightforward, *although sometimes it can be tuff*.
-Refer to [Community](#community) to learn more on how to contribute and where to join our Discord Server!

-Install EZCode using the installer from the [latest release](https://github.com/EZCodeLanguage/EZCode/releases/latest) and click **Installer.zip** to download it.

 # Command Line

 To run EZCode, use the following command (assuming you have installed it [HERE](https://github.com/EZCodeLanguage/EZCode/releases/latest))